|

 There are many sources for patient pain and discomfort within a critical care environment.
 Procedural pain, invasive tubes and bed-rest are examples of causes for patient discomfort.
 Pain is monitored continuously in CCTC and is treated as needed.
 Pain medication requirements vary from patient to patient.

 Narcotics are the most commonly used pain relievers in CCTC.
-They work quickly and provide effective relieve for moderate and severe pain.
-Morphine and fentanyl are the most commonly used narcotics.
+They work quickly and provide effective relief for moderate and severe pain.
+Fentanyl and Hydromorphone (Dilaudid) are the most commonly used narcotics in the CCTC.
 These are usually given directly into the patient's bloodstream though an intravenous.
-Intravenous medications are used because they work immediately and eliminate the need to pick the patient with needles.
+Intravenous medications are used because they work immediately, provide more consistent pain relief, and eliminate the need to pick the patient with needles.

 Intravenous doses that are given intermittently are called "boluses" (Image 1).
 An intravenous bolus works immediately, and provides pain relief for a short period of time.
-If a patient has severe pain, or requires frequent bolus administration, pain medications may be given by continuous intravenous infusion by an infusion pump.
+If a patient has severe pain, or requires frequent boluses administered, pain medications may be given by continuous intravenous infusion by an infusion pump.

 Other methods of pain control include Patient Controlled Analgesia (PCA) and epidural pain relieve.